Fertility

 Foster care

-Those who are interested in adopting a foster child usually start by getting information from the local foster care agency where they live.
-In some localities the task of recruiting and approving adoptive homes has been contracted to private agencies.
-However, you are not limited to adopting a child from your local county agency but can apply to just about any foster care agency.
-There are websites that provide information about foster children available for adoption.
-Usually, there are no application fees and the home study and foster parent training is also free.
+For those interested in adopting a foster child, the process typically begins by gathering information from a local foster care agency.
+Some localities have contracted the task of recruiting and approving adoptive homes to private agencies.
+However, you are not restricted to adopting from your local county agency and can apply to almost any foster care agency.
+Usually, there are no application fees, and both the home study and foster parent training are free of charge.